Canaan, Haiti: Medical Teams International

-Medical Teams International (MTI) provided basic medical care to the residents of Canaan from 2011–2013, and transitioned services to a local partner, Jesus Le Vraj Chemin (JLVC), which operates a primary care clinic.
+Medical Teams International (MTI) provided basic medical care to the residents of Canaan from 2011 to 2013, and transitioned services to a local partner, Jesus Le Vraj Chemin (JLVC), which operates a primary care clinic.

 Academic Research and Intervention in Canaan

 Canaan has been in the focus of different universities and academic institutions.
 PhD students undertake research in the different sections respectively neighborhoods of Canaan.
 The governmental entity Unité de Construction de Logements et de Bâtiments Publics (Housing and Public Building Unit), USAID, ONU-Habitat Haïti, as well as the American Red Cross (ACR) together with the local partner the Haitian Red Cross collect the different available data and research results.

 Technische Universität München

 Since October 2012, Master's students of TU Munich in cooperation with the volunteers organization TECHO Haïti have been performing extensive research in Onaville, the most eastern part of Canaan.
 The topics of research performed by the research platform Urban Strategies for Onaville, Haiti (TUM-USO) have been: flooding risk of Ravine Madanièl (Ravine Lan Couline) and integrated water management, infrastructure mapping, participatory urban development strategies, urban design, locally adapted gardening techniques, etc..
 Research results are shared with key actors from Haitian Government and the "International Community", non-governmental organizations, local administration, and especially with local leaders and residents.
 In field workshops findings have been brought back to the community and verified.
 Improved flood risk modelling and testing of flood protection infrastructure variants performed based on UAV-Data from Humanitarian OpenStreetMap and IOM GIS-Unit revealed that Onaville and Canaan is exposed to high flooding risk: In a 100-year event, over 3200 buildings (about 15.000 persons – when stating average Haitian household size of 4.5 persons) would be affected by the powerful flows of Ravine Madanièl.
 A 5-year event would still endanger about 350 houses and shacks (about 1.600 persons).